bandprotocol/bandchain-docs/docs/develop/developer-tools/02-bandchain.js/04-example.md

 ## Get TSS Groups

-This example shows how to query Threshold Signature Scheme (TSS) groups from Band Protocol's TSS module.
-TSS groups are used for distributed key management and multi-party computation in Band Protocol's security infrastructure.
+This example shows how to query Threshold Signature Scheme (TSS) groups from BandChain TSS module.
+TSS groups are used for distributed key management and multi-party computation in BandChain security infrastructure.

 ```js
 const getTSSGroups = async () => {